Join Our Team!

 Position Description

-The Assistant Camp Counselors reports to the Group Leader and Summer Program Coordinator and will work with the assigned summer camp group.
-This includes assisting with teaching camp groups each week, prep for upcoming camp weeks, assist with general facility and grounds upkeep, and assist with ongoing projects.
+The Assistant Camp Councilor reports to the Summer Program Coordinator and will primarily work with the summer day camp program.
+This includes teaching camp groups each week, assisting with the development of curriculum, and assisting with the supervision of volunteers.
+During non-camp weeks, the Councilor will assist with other educational programming, assist with general facility and grounds upkeep, and assist with ongoing projects.

 Key Responsibilities